lindseysim/web-common/README.md

 <a name="common-changeModal" href="#common-changeModal">#</a>
 *common*.*ui*.**changeModal**(*content*[, *prepContentCallback*[, *hideCloser*]])

-Change modal dialog content while leaving all other options the same.
-Added benefit of measures to keep the content-size changes from being too jarring when swapping content.
-However, if there is an inline width/height defined in the style, these will be lost.
+> Change modal dialog content while leaving all other options the same.
+Keeps the content-size changes from being too jarring when swapping content by adding small CSS animation to fit new size.
+If there was a custom width/height defined in the modal's style, these will be lost.

-**Returns:** `Element` of modal content div (`.cm-modal-inner`).
+&nbsp; &nbsp; **Returns:** `Element` of modal content div (`.cm-modal-inner`).

 | Param | Type | Description |
 | :--- | :---: | :--- |